QRS

 There’s still time to join a QRS group appeal.

 QRS is compensated entirely on a contingency basis, so it costs hospitals nothing to join a QRS group appeal.
 QRS pays all up-front and filing costs.
 If the case is decided in favour of the providers, QRS negotiates a settlement with CMS for client hospitals.
 If the case is not decided in favour of providers, there is no fee/charge.
 Following is a brief history of QRS healthcare litigation.
 Note that QRS is still accepting hospitals who want to join the St. Francis Medical Center v.
-Azar group appeal.
-If you are interested in joining this appeal, simply contact us at groupappeals@qualityreimbursement.com.
+Azar group appeal as well as the Citrus(Wage Index) appeal (see both below).
+If you are interested in joining these appeals, simply contact us Click Here.

 • Loma Linda Medical Center vs. HHS